graezykev/explain-nuance-git-merge-rebase/README.md

 >>>>>>> feature
 ```

-And take notes on the console
+And take notes on the console.

 ```console
 ➜  git-nuance-merge git:(main) git merge feature